Working with the ITU

 Key activities

 APNIC has observed most of the ITU’s IPv6 activities, participating in several workshops and has followed the proceedings of the ITU-T IPv6 Group since it was founded in 2010.
-When appropriate, APNIC contributes factual information as input to these activities, often in collaboration with the NRO.
+When appropriate, APNIC contributes factual information as input to these activities, often in collaboration with the NRO, focusing on the importance of IPv6 as the solution to IPv4 exhaustion.

 ITU Plenipotentiary

-APNIC was present as observer at the ITU Plenipotentiary Conference in October 2010.
-In this meeting, ITU Member States passed Resolution 180, “Facilitating the transition from IPv4 to IPv6”, which resolved:
+APNIC has participated as an observer in the ITU Plenipotentiary Conferences.
+In 2010, APNIC was present as an observer, where ITU Member States passed Resolution 180, “Facilitating the transition from IPv4 to IPv6”, which resolved:

 “to collaborate closely with the relevant international recognized partners, including the Internet community (e.g. Regional Internet Registries [RIRs], the Internet Engineering Task Force [IETF], and others), in order to encourage the deployment of IPv6 by raising awareness and through capacity building.”